OfficeDev/office-js-docs-pr/docs/develop/asynchronous-programming-in-office-add-ins.md

 [!include[information about the common API](../includes/alert-common-api-info.md)]

 Why does the Office Add-ins API use asynchronous programming?
 Because JavaScript is a single-threaded language, if script invokes a long-running synchronous process, all subsequent script execution will be blocked until that process completes.
-Because certain operations against Office web clients (but rich clients as well) could block execution if they are run synchronously, most of the Office JavaScript APIs are designed to execute asynchronously.
+Because certain operations against Office web clients (but desktop clients as well) could block execution if they are run synchronously, most of the Office JavaScript APIs are designed to execute asynchronously.
 This makes sure that Office Add-ins are responsive and fast.
 It also frequently requires you to write callback functions when working with these asynchronous methods.

 The names of all asynchronous methods in the API end with "Async", such as the `Document.getSelectedDataAsync`, `Binding.getDataAsync`, or `Item.loadCustomPropertiesAsync` methods.
 When an "Async" method is called, it executes immediately and any subsequent script execution can continue.
 The optional callback function you pass to an "Async" method executes as soon as the data or requested operation is ready.
 This generally occurs promptly, but there can be a slight delay before it returns.

 The following diagram shows the flow of execution for a call to an "Async" method that reads the data the user selected in a document open in the server-based Word or Excel.
 At the point when the "Async" call is made, the JavaScript execution thread is free to perform any additional client-side processing (although none are shown in the diagram).
 When the "Async" method returns, the callback resumes execution on the thread, and the add-in can the access data, do something with it, and display the result.
 The same asynchronous execution pattern holds when working with Office client applications on Windows or Mac.

-*Figure 1.
-Asynchronous programming execution flow*

 ![Diagram showing the command execution interaction over time with the user, the add-in page, and the web app server hosting the add-in.](../images/office-addins-asynchronous-programming-flow.png)